 Botanical Name: Punica granatum 'Nana'

-Dwarf pomegranate is a compact cultivar that is easy to grow as a house plant.
+Give dwarf pomegranate tree a sunny window -- and you'll enjoy this petite charmer year-round.
+This is a compact cultivar that is easy to grow as a house plant.

 An evergreen tree, you can expect pomegranates' woody branches to be covered with 1-inch (2.5 cm) leaves year-round.

 And in summer, you'll enjoy the orange-red, tubular flowers followed by small fruits.
-Yes, they're edible -- but small and full of seeds.
+Pomegranates may take several months to ripen, so don't give up on it.
+Yes, they're edible -- but small.
 They're also less sweet than those from the full-size pomegranate tree.
 Consider your dwarf plant purely decorative.

 You can buy dwarf pomegranate plants at some garden centers and online in spring and summer.
 Look for the Punica granatum 'Nana' name to be sure you're getting this dwarf cultivar.